khaled-Muhamed/CronSchedular-Task/README.md

 # CronSchedular-Challenge
 ## Project Title [CronJobSchedular-Task]

-This is an in-process cron scheduler that accepts a job and executes it periodically.
+This is an in-process cron scheduler that accepts a job and executes it periodically and save job excution time in log file.

 Clients are able to specify:
 * A unique job identifier.
 * A single run expected interval
 * Scheduling frequency

-* The job implementation
+## Some Technical decisions and reasons :
+* I decides if a user entered multiple jobs with same Id execution stops throw an Exception(RepeatedIdException) and log Exception in log file.
+* I built a cron Job using Builder design patterns as it has multiple parameters like(id,singleInterval,frequencyInterval,function) in order to make it's creation simple and readable.
+* CronJobSchedular is a singleton object to have only one schedular throught whole application.
+* Logger is a singleton object in order to have single looger that can log to be thread safe.
+* I created a parser class which is responsible to get user input and parse it to make sure that all is good and valid ones which is a singleton one also.
+## Example

+## Possible future improvements.
+* Try to take the function as input in console

 ## Getting Started
   * run the jar file and follow the instructions appear in console.